 How to protect your dog’s feet

 Avoid extreme weather when possible.
 On hot summer days, walk early in the morning or later in the evening to avoid high heat when the ground is cooler.
-During winter, take shorter walks and wipe your dog’s paws with water before drying with a towel.
+During winter, take shorter walks and wipe your dog’s paws with water before drying them with a towel.
 If your dog will tolerate it, put booties on their paws to protect them from extreme temperatures.

 At-home grooming like washing their feet, grooming their nails, and cutting their fur can help protect paws from irritants and prevent bacteria from forming.
 Dog booties are also a great option — like these anti-slip booties with reflective straps.

 View this post on Instagram